Winners and losers of immigration: The equilibrium

 The change in the equilibrium lifetime utility of employed employees (Equation (\ref{eq:BellmanEmployedNative})) as a consequence of an increase in the stock of low-skilled non-natives reads:

-Given that the price of the high (low)-skilled good positively (negatively) depends on $\sigma_{l,j}$ (Equation (\ref{priceHpriceL})), and the wage of high (low)-skilled employees positively (negatively) depend on $\sigma_{l,j}$, the first and the third terms are always positive (negative) for high (low)-skilled employees.
-On the contrary, the sign of the second term is undetermined depending on the degree of congestion in the provision of public goods (Equation (\ref{budget})).
+The price of the high (low)-skilled good positively (negatively) depends on $\sigma_{l,j}$ (Equation (\ref{priceHpriceL})), and hence the last term is always positive (negative) for high (low)-skilled employees.
+However, the signs of the first and second terms are undetermined, as the wage of high (low)-skilled employees and the degree of congestion in the provision of public goods ambiguously depend on $\sigma_{l,j}$ (Equation (\ref{wageNshort}) and Equation (\ref{budget})).
 Hence, also the impact of an immigration shock on the lifetime utility of employed employees can be calculated only numerically.
 Finally, an increase in the stock of non-natives raises total GDP as well as government revenues and social contributions.
-Instead, the impact on GDP per worker is analytically ambiguous, depending on the value of the elasticities of several variables with respect to the stock of non-natives.
+However, the impact on GDP per worker is analytically ambiguous, depending on the value of the elasticities of several variables with respect to the stock of non-natives.
 Among those, crucial is the magnitude of the elasticities of the goods prices.
-In Section \ref{sec:calibration} we will discuss the evidence for Italy for all the variables.
+In Section \ref{sec:calibration} we will discuss evidence for Italy for all the variables.